mlswg/mls-protocol/draft-ietf-mls-protocol.md

 apply it to keep their local views of the tree in sync with the sender's.
-More specifically, when a member commits a change to the tree (e.g., to add or remove a member), it transmits an UpdatePath containing a set of public keys and encrypted private keys for intermediate nodes in the direct path of its leaf.
+More specifically, when a member commits a change to the tree (e.g., to add or remove a member), it transmits an UpdatePath containing a set of public keys and encrypted path secrets for intermediate nodes in the direct path of its leaf.
 The other members of the group use these values to update their view of the tree, aligning their copy of the tree to the sender's.